dominik-pm/SpaceBaguettes/README.md

 - Pömmer Dominik
 - Leutgeb Sebastian

-##  2. <a name='Spielen'></a>Spielen
+##  2. <a name='Play'></a>Spielen
-Das Spiel kann auf
-itch.io oder auf spacebaguettes.tk gespielt und auch heruntergeladen werden.
-Für ältere Versionen siehe auch <a href="https://github.com/dominik-pm/SpaceBaguettes/releases">Releases of this repository</a>.
-Wir empfehlen die heruntergeladene Version für die entsprechende Plattform
-(Windows, Linux , Mac), da es dort flüssiger spielbar ist als im Browser.
+The game can be played and downloaded on itch.io or on spacebaguettes.tk For older versions, see <a href="https://github.com/dominik-pm/SpaceBaguettes/releases">Releases of this repository</a>.
+We suggest downloading the game for your platform (Windows, Linux , Mac) instead of playing it in the browser, because it runs more smoothly.

 ##  3. <a name='Gameplay'></a> Gameplay
 ###  3.1. <a name='Player'></a>Player: